alefwmm/amnesia-rspec/README.md

       end
     end

-Now if I haven't forgetten anything (unlikely) and your environment is in every way compatible (also unlikely), you could magically run:
+### First run

+To prime your Amnesia bundle and databases, you'll need to prep each installation with:

+    AMNESIA=1 bundle install
+    AMNESIA=1 bundle exec rake RAILS_ENV=test db:create
+    AMNESIA=1 bundle exec rake RAILS_ENV=test db:schema:load

+### Running tests

+Now to run tests:

     AMNESIA=5 bundle exec rspec spec

-Let me know what breaks!
+The number (5) is how many parallel tasks to run; usually you want this to be in the neighborhood of the number of processor cores on your machine.

+Note that you want to run the tests with the rspec executable, NOT with 'rake spec', which will get confused by the Amnesia DB environment.

-# Known Limitations
+## Known Limitations

-## Due to the MySQL Memory Engine
+### Due to the MySQL Memory Engine

 Text and blob columns aren't supported; they will be automatically converted to varchar by Amnesia, but if you have too many in one table, you may hit row size limit issues and need to tune the varchar size.